• Skip to primary navigation

 Vegan white sauce lasagna is layered with onions, mushrooms, and spinach in a creamy white sauce and topped with vegan parmesan cheese.
 This vegan white lasagna recipe is comfort food taken to the next level.
 Dig in and taste the splendor.

-Vegan white sauce lasagna on a plate garnished with parsley.
+Vegan white sauce lasagna recipe on a plate served with parsley garnish.

 When I think of comfort food, I immediately think of layers of pasta and vegetables in a creamy, delicious sauce.
 So even though I love traditional lasagna made with red sauce, I recently fell in love with vegan white sauce lasagna.
 This vegan white lasagna recipe is so delicious you'll fall in love.